-Basic competency requirements.
+Competency requirements.
 New students are required to have completed a specific number of courses in the areas of American history, English, laboratory science, mathematics, social science, fine arts and foreign language.
-For a complete list of the requirements, refer to the "Basic Competency Requirements" table, page 63.
+For a complete list of the requirements, refer to the "Competency Requirements" table, page 64.

 An admitted student who needs to meet competencies in one or more of these areas must satisfy the requirement within two years of the beginning of the student's first semester at ASU.
-Subject competencies in each area may be met by earning a grade of "D" or higher at ASU in an appropriate course(s) as listed in the "Basic Competency Courses" table, page 64.
+Subject competencies in each area may be met by earning a grade of "D" (1.00) or higher at ASU in an appropriate course(s) as listed in the "Competency Courses" table, page 65.